Today, I want to share with you 7 different types of investment income you can earn.

-Not all investments generate income but we look to fill about 80% of our portfolio with income-producing money machines.
+Now, not all the investments you make are going to generate income for you, but your goal should be to fill about 80% of your portfolio with income-producing money machines.

-Not all investments produce the same type of income, and some investments produce no income.
+Now, there are a lot of different ways to invest, and not all investments produce the same type of income.
+There are even some investments that produce no income.

 Here’s a look and a brief description of different types of investment income you may come across as you evaluate investments…

 When investing in stock, it is important to make sure the stock regularly pays dividends to its stockholders.
-A dividend is a payment, often quarterly, from the company of whose stock you own.
+A dividend is a payment from the company of whose stock you own.
+Payments are often quarterly, but they can happen 3 times a year, twice a year, or even annually.

-Usually, this dividend payment is a portion of the after-tax profits made by the company.
-However, it can also represent a payment from reserves or the sale of assets (discussed in the Special Dividends section).
+Usually, this dividend payment is a portion of the after-tax profits made by the company; however, it can also represent a payment from reserves or the sale of assets.
+If so, this will be discussed in the Special Dividends section.

 You want stocks whose dividends are paid from the profits of the business.
 Stay away from cash reserves or the special sale of assets.
-This is because cash reserves and assets can run out (meaning no more dividend payments).
+This is because cash reserves and assets can run out.
 Payments from net earnings continue as long as the company stays profitable.

 As mentioned in the dividends section above, some dividends are not paid from earnings but rather from excess cash balances or when an asset is sold and the funds are not used to purchase new assets or equipment.